Zippy6666/zbase2/readme.md

 - [ ] NPC weapon suppressing
 - [ ] Autorefresh for ZBase legacy addons
 - [ ] Revamp static/stationary into more of a guard mode
+- [ ] Make so that the NPC has time to try execute move before jump when doing ZBaseMove (to reduce amount of jumping and give the NPC a chance to traverse on foot)
+- [ ] Try improve AI when enemy is lost (so that they don't spam enemy lost sounds)
+- [ ] Revamp aerial AI?